Fast Frequency-Domain Effective Fly-By Waveforms: Fast Fourier Waveforms

 To study how faithful an approximation the EFB-F2 waveforms are to an exact answer, in this case a numerical leading PN order burst waveform, we compute the match given by~\cite{Buonanno:2009zt}

 where $\left(A|B\right)$ is the noise weighted inner product between waveforms $A$ and $B$

 with $S_{n}(f)$ the noise spectral density of the detector and $\dagger$ corresponding to complex conjugation.
 For $S_{n}(f)$, we use the design sensitivity curve provided in~\cite{LIGOsn}.
 The match is in the range $[0,1]$, and allows us to quantify the error our approximations have introduced relative to a detector's sensitivity.
-The numerical leading PN order waveforms $h_{\rm num}$ are generated using the method described in~\cite{Loutrel:2019kky}.
+The numerical leading PN order waveforms $h_{\rm num}$ are generated by numerical integration of the leading order PN equations of motion, which is described in more detail in~\cite{Loutrel:2019kky}.
 The results of the match calculation are given in Fig.~\ref{match}, for systems with parameters $p\in[10,60]M$ and $e\in[0.7,0.9]$, with the remaining parameters the same as those used in Fig.~\ref{snr}.
 The match is always greater than $0.95$ for all systems studied, with only systems at low eccentricities and large semi-latus recta having matches below 0.97.
 The reason for this is that for such large values of $p$, only the high frequency exponential tail of the numerical waveforms is ``in band" of the LIGO detectors.
-Meanwhile, the EFB-F2 template has a high frequency cutoff that doesn't accurately track the this tail above the frequency in Eq.~\ref{eq:fcut}.
+Meanwhile, the EFB-F2 template has a high frequency cutoff that doesn't accurately track this tail above the frequency in Eq.~\ref{eq:fcut}.
 As an alternative to the cutoff frequency, one could apply a high frequency filter to cancel out the exponential growth created by the transformation in Eq.~\ref{eq:2f1-id}.
 Since the systems with low matches also corresponds to systems with low SNR that are likely undetectable, we do not explore this here.